warp-ds/workshop/README.md

 ## 📚 Further reading

-Documentation for Warp Tech can be found at [warp-ds.github.io/tech-docs/](https://warp-ds.github.io/tech-docs/).

-Documentation for Warp CSS can be found at [warp-ds.github.io/css-docs/](https://warp-ds.github.io/css-docs/).
+Documentation for Warp Docs can be found at [warp-ds.github.io/docs/](https://warp-ds.github.io/docs/).

 Documentation for Unocss can be found at [unocss.dev](https://unocss.dev/).